-2015: Has stepped into a starting role and made an impact, playing in seven games and posting 14 tackles (11 solo) and 0.5 sacks, one forced fumble and one pass defensed.
+2015: Has stepped into a starting role and made an impact, playing in seven games and posting 18 tackles (14 solo) and 0.5 sacks, one forced fumble and one pass defensed.

-College: Three-year starter for the BCS Champion (2013) Florida State Seminoles, starting 26-of-36 games from 2012-14...Media and coaches named him to the All-ACC First Team as a junior, and coaches to the All-ACC Third Team in 2013...Near consensus top-rated high school prospect in the nation in 2012, being named the USA Today Defensive Player of the Year and a Parade All-American.
+College: Three-year starter for the BCS Champion (2013) Florida State Seminoles, starting 26-of-36 games from 2012-14...Media and coaches named him to the All-ACC First Team as a junior, and coaches to the All-ACC Third Team in 2013...Near consensus top-rated high school prospect in the nation in 2012, being named the USA Today Defensive Player of the Year.